 TSEs include Alzheimer’s disease, Creutzfeldt-Jakob disease, Parkinson’s, Huntington’s, mad cow disease and chronic wasting disease in deer.
 Few, if any, mammals are immune.
 There is no cure.
 There is no species barrier.

 TSEs are caused by a deadly protein called a prion (PREE-on).
 Prion disease is unstoppable and the pathogen spreads through the bodily fluids and cell tissue of its victims.
-Prions are in the blood, saliva, urine, feces, mucus, and bodily tissue of its victims.
+Prions are in the blood, saliva, urine, feces, mucus, and bodily tissue of its victims, including skin.

 “There is now real evidence of the potential transmissibility of Alzheimer’s,” says Thomas Wiesniewski M.D. a prion and Alzheimer’s researcher at New York University School of Medicine.
 “In fact, this ability to transmit an abnormal conformation is probably a universal property of amyloid-forming proteins (prions).”